 4. Treat your customers as you would a friend

 Friendships, like most relationships, take time and are built on trust and respect.
 So, your relationship with your customers shouldn't be much different.
 By treating your customers as you would a friend, you can establish a strong foundation of trust with your customers that will give them a reason to stay loyal.
 Plus, impeccable customer service is great for your overall brand reputation since the customer service department is usually the only department that customers come in direct contact with.
 As a result, one bad interaction can taint an entire brand for a customer.

 Customer friendship on a day-to-day basis simply means being available for your customers on all channels, listening to their wants and needs and taking criticism with grace.
 This will show your customers how much you care about them and value their business.

 5. Offer loyalty programs

 To maintain trust and build long-term loyalty among customers, make sure that you incentivize them.
 The best and simplest way to do this is by implementing a loyalty program.
-Existing customers are 50% more likely than new customers to try new products.
+Existing customers are 50% more likely to try new products than new customers.
 Offering loyalty programs to existing customers who are already interested in your products further strengthens their ties to your business and lets them know that you appreciate them.

 Offering perks such as insider info, exclusive deals and special sales are some examples.
 You can try out various programs to see what your customers respond to best.

 Building trust and loyalty among customers is something that takes time and resources.
 However, these five steps will get you started in the right direction.
-Always keep in mind that your customers simply want to feel heard and appreciated.
-The more ways you can show them they are valued, the more they will trust you and remain loyal to your organization.
+Always keep in mind that your customers simply want to feel heard and appreciated, much like a friend.
+The more ways you can show them they are valued, the more they will trust you and remain loyal to your brand.